TPincher/TriviaApp/README.md

 Change logs

 15/3/2024:

-        Initial back-end creation.
+- Initial back-end creation.
 Based on the MVP, I've designed the schema to include 4 tables - User, gameHistory, questionBlocks and killerQuestions.
 This is a more complicated schema than I've build before, so will see how we go.

 16/3/2024:

-        Fully implemented the schema on the back-end.
+- Fully implemented the schema on the back-end.
 There's a persistent issue in the 'Questions' entity, where it wont list the 'killerQuestion' id.
 It occurs to me now that because these entries are for single questions, this is probably the wrong approach.
 Not every question will be a run-ending killer question, and so these values will mostly be null.
 Every game history will have on though, so maybe I can change the link to be between these two tables instead.

-        As there are different numbers of answers to different questions, made the decision to delineate answers with ' --- ' and save them as a string so that they can be stripped out and manipulated.
+- As there are different numbers of answers to different questions, made the decision to delineate answers with ' --- ' and save them as a string so that they can be stripped out and manipulated.
 Based on how the trivia API itself works, I think at this point I'll abandon the idea of getting multiple categories into a single game.
 It can be added back in at a future date if needed.

-        Started the front end and hooked up the redux store, actions, actionTypes and reducers.
+- Started the front end and hooked up the redux store, actions, actionTypes and reducers.
 Have only added SET_PLAYER, CHANGE_SCORE and UPDATE_QUESTIONS for now.
 This is actually a lot less context than I thought I would have to manage, though I am sure more will crop up as I build out the project.

-        Connected the application with the back-end, can pull all user data successfully.
+- Connected the application with the back-end, can pull all user data successfully.
 This code will have to change when the project is hosted.
 I am also questioning how data should be batched and updated - I don't want to make too many unnecassary calls.
 (Is this where GraphQL would be useful?)

 24/4/2024:

-        Returning to this project after looking into PyTorch and associated Python libraries for job interview.
+- Returning to this project after looking into PyTorch and associated Python libraries for job interview.
 Spent a few hours getting back into the project.

-        Added in two new sections to the Redux store: updateCategory and updateDifficulty.
+- Added in two new sections to the Redux store: updateCategory and updateDifficulty.

-        The landing page is now completed, but not styled.
+- The landing page is now completed, but not styled.
 A user can load all users and create a new user.
 Error handling (toast notifications?) will be needed for negative returns from the backend.

-        Player can select a user profile and start the game.
+- Player can select a user profile and start the game.

-        **Next**
+Next

-        Remove the local state for difficulty and category, and then create the game environment page.
+- Remove the local state for difficulty and category, and then create the game environment page.

 [!CAUTION]
-        **New Tasks**
+New Tasks

-        Highlighting a user should bring up their data - high score, runs, etc.
+- Highlighting a user should bring up their data - high score, runs, etc.
-        Option to delete users.
+- Option to delete users.
 This'll require a new DTO in the backend.
 Have to consider cascading (All or orphan the data?)

+25/04/2024

+- Created the active game page
+- Game tracks whether round is active or not
+- Fixed API call so that category and difficulty are called from store and then used.
+- Game page displays question, answers

+Next

+- Answers should be selectable, which allows for checking and submission.
+Can use local data for checking to minimize API call.\
+- Set win and loss conditions
+- Create score tracking
+- Submission of data to DB on game end.

 What did you struggle with?